Skip to main content

 Legal information for International Students

-Working on 140 full or 280 half days
+Employment based on 140 full or 280 half days

 Alternatively, employment of up to 20 hours per week is also permitted.

-Employment as undergraduate or graduate assistant
+Employment as undergraduate or graduate student assistant

-Working as an undergraduate or graduate assistant (academic student employment) can always be carried out without requiring approval and without time restrictions.
+Working as an undergraduate or graduate student assistant (academic student employment) can always be carried out without requiring approval and without time restrictions.
 Academic employment includes occupation with a department at the university and other academic institutions as well as collaboration in research projects.
 Academic student employment also includes work for organizations affiliated with the university (e.g., tutoring in the residence halls of the Studentenwerk).

 Occupation requiring a permit